bitnami/charts/_docs/authoring-helm-charts.md

 ### Generators

-Helm includes a templating solution to based on Go templates and supports most of the [Sprig](https://github.com/Masterminds/sprig) functions.
+Helm Classic includes a templating solution to based on Go templates and supports most of the [Sprig](https://github.com/Masterminds/sprig) functions.

-Running `helm generate <chart-name>` compiles manifest files from the templates.
+Running `helmc generate <chart-name>` compiles manifest files from the templates.
 The `tpl/` directory should be used for the templates and a `values.toml` file for customizing env variables and secrets.

 `tpl/values.toml` provides a clean way for users configure environment variables, secrets, etc. The `values.toml` should define place holders for the configurable parameters with default values, which can be `nil`.